SDRAVITA/Data-Analytics/README.md

 # Data-Analytics

-I will analyse Dataset of Immigrants coming to Canada from year 2000-2013
+I have analysed Dataset of Immigrants coming to Canada from year 2000-2013